Year 2

 Spring Term

 This term in Year 2 we will be learning about The Great Fire of London.
 Children will learn how the fire started, and why it spread so quickly.
 We will be thinking about how we know about the past, and how London has changed since 1666.
+We are particularly excited about our Great Fire of London Day coming up after half term.

 In maths, children will be learning to multiply and divide, as well as exploring measures including length, height, mass and capacity.
 Children will also be learning about money and using their new addition and subtraction skills to reason and solve problems.
 Try to find opportunities to support your child with this at home by giving them coins to count, or asking them to work out how much things will cost when you are at the shops.